brucou/functional-rose-tree/README.md

 - [DataStructures.Tree](https://github.com/stephen-james/DataStructures.Tree) ; ancient,
 undocumented, unmaintained

-I developed this library due to my specifications which were unfulfilled by the aforementioned libraries :

-- functional API : while nodes can be reused, trees cannot be modified in place, or mutate any subtrees.
+In practice, it seems that few people use a dedicated tree library for manipulating tree-like data structure.
+Rather what I saw in the wild is ad-hoc implementation of traversal, which are adjusted to the particular shape of the data at hand.
+This is understandable as tree traversal algorithms, specially the recursive ones, are trivial to implement (5-10 lines of code).

+However :

+- iterative algorithms are almost mandatory to process large trees (to avoid exhausting the stack)
+- a generic traversal library fosters reuse (in my particular case, I have various tree format to handle, and it would not be DRY to write the traversal at hand each time for each format)
+- a functional library is also nice to guarantee that there is no destructive update of tree nodes, and at the same time allows natural composition and chaining of tree operations
+- a well-designed, tested library enhances readability and maintainability

+As a conclusion, these are the design choices made for this library :
-- flexible tree data structure : API should allow to manipulate trees as an abstract data type (ADT), whose concrete data structure implementing that ADT is left to be specified by the API consumer.
-Those two possible data structures for a tree should be handled by the library just as easily :
+- manipulation of tree data structure is based on ADT, i.e. not on a specific or concrete data structure as the aforementioned libraries.
+Those two possible concrete data structures for a tree should be handled by the library just as easily :
   - `[root, [left, [middle, [midright, midleft]], right]]`, or more commonly
   - `{label : 'root', children : [{label:'left'}, {label: 'right'}]}`.
-- can deal with large trees : that excludes recursive traversal algorithms in favor of the iterative versions, as on large trees recursive algorithms may lead to a stack overflow
+- inmutability of tree nodes
+- iterative traversal algorithms
-- basic operations : bfs/dfs/post-order traversal, map/reduce/prune(~filter)/find operations
+- basic operations available : bfs/dfs/post-order traversal, map/reduce/prune(~filter)/find operations
-- advanced operations : find common ancestor, replace, zipper construction
-- optional : tree diff(hard), some, every (not so useful)
+- advanced operations in a future version : find common ancestor, replace, zipper construction, optional : tree diff(hard), some, every (not so useful)

 At the current state of the library, only the basic operations are implemented.